Simeone refuses to rule out deadline-day exit for Saul amid Chelsea and Man Utd links

 "Between now and Tuesday we'll see.
 We are open in the knowledge that anything can happen in football."

-Saul had replaced Uruguayan forward Luis Suarez, who Atletico revealed would undergo tests due to severe leg pain, having cancelled out Manu Trigueros' 52nd-minute opener.
+Saul had replaced Uruguayan forward Luis Suarez, who Atletico revealed would undergo tests due to severe leg pain, having canceled out Manu Trigueros' 52nd-minute opener.

 Suarez is due to fly out to South America for Uruguay's 2022 CONMEBOL World Cup qualifiers against Peru, Bolivia and Ecuador over the next fortnight.